ghiscoding/angular-validation/readme.md

 * [1.3.9](https://github.com/ghiscoding/angular-validation/commit/931d3b04a00f0583612aefe28ad0bfcac326a38c) `2015-03-21` Added validation summary through 2 new and equivalent properties `$scope.$validationSummary` and `$scope.formName.$validationSummary`.
 Also added `bower` and `gulp` support, the Gulp script gives minified files.
 * [1.3.10](https://github.com/ghiscoding/angular-validation/commit/18765a8dd986856a9fa176fc4835d90d25f663b2) `2015-03-29` Added new function of `checkFormValidity()` before submitting the form.
 Now use only 1 minified script instead of multiples.
 * [1.3.11](https://github.com/ghiscoding/angular-validation/commit/e807584f0bcdf0f28ef2ef905b6bc4e890926ac1) `2015-03-30` Accepted pull request #15 to fix form without name attribute.
 Also accepted pull request #18 to add Spanish locales.
+* [1.3.12]() `2015-04-04` Fix issue #16 and added Validators Alternate Text option on all type of validators.
+Also fixed removeValidator and clean a lot of code.